Code-Along: Movie Watchlist

 Now that the button is hooked up to a function, we have to make sure the function actually does something!
 The goal is for this function to display each movie in the moviesToWatch array.
 This will be possible with a for loop!

-2. In its place, create the basic for loop structure:
+alertfrom the body of thedisplayListfunction - In its place, create the basic

-3. For the first expression of the loop in the parentheses (init), create a variable i and set it to 0
+- For the first expression of the loop in the parentheses (init), create a variable

-5. For the final expression (inc), add one to the value of i
+iis less than the length of the array - For the final expression (inc), add one to the value of

 Run the project, click the "Display List" button, and verify that all movie titles are displayed!
 The code in the body of the displayList function should look something like this: